byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 **2. Salt the vegetables.**
 Salt draws water out of the vegetables creating a brine.
-There’s a great deal of flexibility in salt brines, experiment to find personal preference.
+There’s a great deal of flexibility with salt brine, experiment to find personal preference.

 **Method one: Sprinkled with sea or mountain salt.** About 1 tablespoon salt per two pounds of cabbage is a good rule of thumb.
 Massage the cabbage by hand, gently pound with a wood pestle or mix thoroughly with a spoon to break down the cell wall of the cabbage and draw out water.

 **Method two: Create a brine** by mixing 2-3 Tablespoons of Salt in 4 cups of non-chlorinated water.
 Store in a sealed jar at room temperature, use as needed.

+Most vegetables are fermented at around 2.5%-5% brine solution.
+Some vegetables like olives are fermented at 10%.

 Chlorinated water can be boiled in an open pot to evaporate.
 Cool water to body temperature before use.